NBISweden/urdr/README.md

 ### Local Redmine setup

 As a prerequisite for running Urdr during development, you need to run a local installation of Redmine.
-Our Redmine installation is currently maintained in the
+The NBIS Redmine installation is currently maintained in the
 [ops-redmine repository](https://github.com/NBISweden/ops-redmine).

 Follow
 [the instructions](https://github.com/NBISweden/ops-redmine/blob/main/README.md)
-to set up and run Redmine.
+to set up and run Redmine locally.
 The repository may be cloned in a separate directory, away from where you cloned the `urdr` repository.

 The setup of Redmine includes importing a database dump of Redmine in your local Redmine database.
 The database dump file should be named `redmine_db.dump`, and it should be placed in that repository's `initdb.d` directory.

-When the Redmine containers are up and running (use, e.g., the `docker-compose-dev.yml` file with `docker-compose` as described in their `README.md`), log in to the `postgres` container and then make your user administrator.
+When the local Redmine containers are up and running, log in to the `postgres` container and turn your user into a Redmine administrator.
 Run the following commands, where `MYUSER` should be replaced with your Redmine username:

 ```command
 cd .../ops-redmine